+Organizational Learning and Development

+53m

+More recommended courses

-Coaching Skills for Leaders and Managers by Sara Canaday Excel Essential Training (Office 365/Microsoft 365) by Dennis Taylor Recommended courses from UK authors We've compiled a list of recommended courses we think L&D leaders should take this year.
-These courses have been expertly created by UK authors and have been chosen as they focus on the skills we believe learning leaders will need as the future of L&D unfolds.
-Time-management skills
+We've also compiled our own list of recommended courses we think L&D leaders should take this year.
+These course selections are based on data from both LinkedIn and RedThread Research, and they focus on skills we believe learning leaders will need to succeed as the future of L&D unfolds.

+Leadership Skills